N-Wouda/ParAlg/README.md

 Regarding development,

   * For `primes`, there was not really any one code style, though an attempt was certainly made to be reasonable.
-For `cat`, the style is enforced by `clang-format` - and a Travis check.
+For `ccl`, the style is enforced by `clang-format` - and a Travis check.

   * `CMake` is used as a build tool.